Chile files intervention in South Africa genocide case against Israel News

 Chile files intervention in South Africa genocide case against Israel

-Chile filed a declaration of intervention Friday in South Africa’s genocide case against Israel in the International Court of Justice (ICJ).
 The South American country submitted its declaration under Article 63 of the Statute of the ICJ, which gives states a right to intervene in the interpretation of a multilateral convention.
-Chile’s intervention highlights several key issues, including the duty to prevent and punish genocide under the Genocide Convention.
+Chile’s intervention emphasizes several key issues, including the duty to prevent and punish genocide under the Genocide Convention.

 On Israel’s duty to punish genocide, Chile maintains that the duty to punish extends to the temporary holder of occupied territories.
-To hold otherwise would frustrate the purpose of the Convention and exempt Israel from fulfilling its obligations, as the occupying power of Gaza, under the Fourth Geneva Convention.
+To hold otherwise would frustrate the purpose of the Convention and exempt Israel from fulfilling its obligations, as the occupying power of Gaza, as defined under the Fourth Geneva Convention.

 After Chile filed its declaration, the ICJ has invited South Africa and Israel to submit observations on Chile’s declaration.